§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 of the state, not less than one quarter of a page in size and printed in boldface type.

-(3) Upon notice to the applicant by the office of conservation that the application is
+(3) Upon notice to the applicant by the department that the application is complete,

-complete, the applicant shall file with the local governing authority of the parish in which
+the applicant shall file with the local governing authority of the parish in which the proposed

-(4) Upon acceptance of the application as complete, the office of conservation shall
+(4) Upon acceptance of the application as complete, the department shall publish in

-publish in the next available issue of the Louisiana Register, a notice of the filing and the
+the next available issue of the Louisiana Register, a notice of the filing and the location, date

-publish a substantially similar notice in the official journal of the parish affected on three
+substantially similar notice in the official journal of the parish affected on three separate days

-separate days at least fifteen days prior to the date set by the office of conservation for such
+at least fifteen days prior to the date set by the department for such public hearing.
+Such

 (5) The public hearing shall be fact-finding in nature and shall not be subject to the

-procedural requirements of the Louisiana Administrative Procedure Act relative to rule
+procedural requirements of the Administrative Procedure Act relative to rulemaking or

-making or adjudication, provided that the office of conservation shall allow any interested
+adjudication, provided that the department shall allow any interested person to present

 (6) Standards applicable to generators of such waste materials.